Blue Mosque

 Blue Mosque (Sultanahmet Mosque)

-Also known as the Sultan Ahmet Camii (or Sultan Ahmed Mosque), this breath-taking building is one of the most majestic Ottoman mosques in all of Turkey.
+Also known as the Sultan Ahmet Camii (or Sultan Ahmed Mosque), this breathtaking building is one of the most majestic Ottoman mosques in all of Turkey.
+The Blue Mosque was built between 1609 and 1616 by the architect Mehmet Ağa, under the instruction of Sultan Ahmed I.

 Blue Mosque History

-The Blue Mosque was built between 1609 and 1616, by the architect Mehmet Ağa, instructed by Sultan Ahmed I. It was designed as an imperial show of strength to complement the imposing Hagia Sophia Mosque, which faces it across Sultanahmet Square.
-Unlike the Hagia Sophia, however, it is supported by four "elephant foot" pillars and the central dome (23.5m in diameter and 43m high) is flanked by four semi-domes, making it nearly a square in shape.
-It is dubbed the Blue Mosque because of over 20,000 handmade ceramic Iznik tiles that decorate the interior, featuring many different tulips, rose, carnation, and lily designs, well lit by 260 windows.
+Designed as an imperial show of strength to complement the imposing Hagia Sophia Mosque, which faces it across Sultanahmet Square, it is a symbol of architectural brilliance.
+Unlike the Hagia Sophia, the Blue Mosque is supported by four "elephant foot" pillars, and its central dome (23.5m in diameter and 43m high) is flanked by four semi-domes, giving it a nearly square shape.
+It is dubbed the Blue Mosque because of over 20,000 handmade ceramic Iznik tiles that decorate the interior, featuring intricate designs of tulips, roses, carnations, and lilies, all beautifully lit by 260 windows.

 Amazing facts about Blue Mosque